 Don’t get us wrong, it’s fantastic to see that waste management is getting a lot of attention and is being reviewed and improved so often, but for the general punter if they Google ‘waste management hierarchy’ they will get upwards of 20 contradicting charts and imagery results.
-This can be overwhelming and also detrimental to the public’s perception as to what’s actually best practice in this space.
-The important thing to note is that on no matter what waste management hierarchy you see, recycling always sits above composting.
+This can be overwhelming and also detrimental to the public’s perception of what’s actually best practice in this space.
+The important thing to note is that no matter what waste management hierarchy you see, recycling always sits above composting.

-When it comes to single use packaging, we are not afraid to admit that recyclable material is a hard sell, especially when you put it up against its compostable counterpart.
-The confusion around it can turn people away, compostable is simple and you don’t have to work hard to get the gist of it.
+When it comes to single-use packaging, we are not afraid to admit that recyclable material is a hard sell, especially when you put it up against its compostable counterpart.
+The confusion around recyclable packaging for food can turn people away, as compostable food packaging is simple and you don’t have to work hard to get the gist of it.

-It is so exciting to see that more and more people are looking for sustainable packaging solutions in Australia and are conscious about their environmental footstep.
+It is so exciting to see that more and more people are looking for eco-friendly food packaging solutions in Australia and are conscious of their environmental footprint.
 As a business we have backed recycling and recyclable products as this is where we can see a better outcome for our planet long term.
-Compostable products are also great and absolutely have their place.
+Eco-friendly packaging compostable products are great and absolutely have their place.

 However, regardless of the sustainable packaging you choose to back, disposing of them correctly makes all the difference.